-VideoProc is an all-in-one video software for video editing, video conversion, downloads and recording.
-It enables you to merge video files easily and efficiently on Windows (Windows 7 to 10, 32 & 64 bit) or Mac (OS X 10.6 to the latest version).
+VideoProc Converter is an all-in-one video software for video editing, video conversion, downloads and recording.
+It enables you to merge video files easily and efficiently on Windows (Windows 7 to 11, 32 & 64 bit) or Mac (OS X 10.6 to the latest version).
 It has very low system requirements, so it can virtually run on any computer.

-- Support 8K, 4K UHD, 1080P, 720P, MKV, MOV, MP4, AVI, HEVC, any format and resolution.
+- Merge videos in MOV, MKV, MP4, AVI, HEVC, 8K, 4K UHD, 1080P, 720P, any format and resolution

 Step 1.
 Import the Source Video Files

 Open VideoProc Converter after the installation.
 Click the Video icon from the welcome screen.
 Click the + Video button to select the videos you want to combine.
 Dragging and dropping the videos into the program can also works.

 Choose an output format from the Target Format section.
 It will combine video clips into one without re-encoding if your output settings (codec formats) are the same as the source files.